 Cecilia Prince: Indigenous Makeup Artist & Entrepreneur

-“Through dedication, passion, and artistry, I aim to inspire my community and show that a better life is achievable.”
+“Through dedication, passion, and artistry, I aim to inspire my community and show

 Training & Expertise